allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 When you create a task in Google Cloud Tasks, it is added to a queue, which persists the task until it is successfully executed.
 Once tasks are added, the queue dispatches them and makes sure they are reliably processed by your workers.

 If Cloud Tasks receives a successful response from the task’s target, then the task will be deleted.
-Otherwise, the task’s schedule_time will be reset to the time that RunTask was called plus the retry delay specified in the queue’s RetryConfig2.

 ## Can I replay Tasks already processed?